mrazishere/Twitch-Chatbot-Deployment/README.md

     - Bot owner can manually delete the instance & remove from the ecosystem.config.js file

-## Bot Usage Guide
-TODO:
+## TODO:
-- Commands documentation
+- [ ] Commands documentation
-- Bot Management documentation
+- [ ] Bot Management documentation

-## Installation
+## Installation(Tested: Ubuntu/Debian)
-Tested on Ubuntu 22.10 but should very well work with Debian and other Linux distros however installation steps may vary
+Tested on Ubuntu 22.10 but should very well work with Debian and other Linux distros however installation steps may vary.
+If you have Windows and do not have access to a Linux system, you can now [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install)

 - Install nvm & restart SSH session